Operation Toan Thang III: September

 On 7 September at 08:35 air cavalry of the armored squadron of the 1st Infantry Division air-assaulted into an area 3 mi southeast of Bến Cát where they engaged an entrenched enemy force.
 The enemy withdrew at midday leaving three dead and three individual weapons.
 At 09:20 mechanized infantry from the 1st Brigade, 25th Infantry Division engaged an entrenched enemy position 9 mi northeast of Go Dau Ha, the enemy withdrew at 15:50 leaving 26 dead.
-At 09:25 a unit of the 3rd Brigade, 1st Cavalry Division engaged an enemy force 4 mi northwest of Quần Lợi, the enemy withdrew at 12:00 leaving 12 dead and two 12.7mm machineguns.
+At 09:25 a unit of the 3rd Brigade, 1st Cavalry Division engaged an enemy force 4 mi northwest of Quản Lợi, the enemy withdrew at 12:00 leaving 12 dead and two 12.7mm machineguns.
 At 12:50 a unit of the 2nd Brigade, 25th Infantry Division operating 10 mi southwest of Bến Cát found 11 PAVN/VC dead in a tunnel complex, all had been killed by artillery fire in the preceding two days.
 At 15:15 a unit of the 11th ACR engaged a PAVN battalion 3 miles southwest of An Lộc, fighting continued until the PAVN withdrew at 19:10 leaving 42 dead and one individual weapon and two machineguns; U.S. losses were two killed.
 At 15:50 an AH-1 of the 11th ACR received machinegun fire 6 mi northeast of Lộc Ninh and engaged the firing position killing 15 PAVN/VC.
 At 22:30 mechanized infantry of the 2nd Brigade, 25th Infantry Division detected PAVN/VC outside their perimeter and directed artillery fire onto the area killing five.
 At 02:40 further movement was detected and artillery fire called in killing another five PAVN/VC.
 A UH-1 was shot down 4 miles southwest of An Lộc killing two on board.

 On 8 September at 12:35 a unit of the 2nd Brigade, 25th Infantry Division received fire 5 mi southwest of Trảng Bàng, the unit returned fire and the enemy withdrew with unknown losses.
 At 20:15 a unit of the 1st Cavalry Division in a night defensive position 5 mi northwest of An Lộc received mortar fire.
 At 21:35 further mortar fire was followed by a ground probe, the unit returned fire and directed artillery onto the direction of attack and the enemy withdrew with unknown losses.
 On 9 September at 01:30 mechanized infantry of the 1st Infantry Division at a firebase 7 mi east of Lai Khê was attacked, the enemy withdrew after twenty minutes with unknown losses; U.S. losses were one killed.
 At 09:15 an OH-6 and an AH-1 from the 1/9th Cavalry were hit by ground fire 6 mi northeast of Sông Bé.
 The OH-6 crashed and the AH-1 engaged enemy force around the crash site until it was forced to crash-land.
 The aerorifle platoon was landed at the site and rescued the crews and damaged helicopters.